Grant Guidelines and Focus Areas

 Eligibility and Restrictions

-- JWF funds 501(c) 3 organization or those sponsored by a fiscal agent with their own 501(c) 3.
+- JWF funds 501(c) 3 organization, those sponsored by a fiscal agent with their own 501(c) 3 status, and Israeli amutot (nonprofits) by way of Jewish Federations of North America.

 - JWF prioritizes initiatives in the Chicago metropolitan area.
 However, we will consider proposals concerning Jewish women and girls in Israel and around the world.